FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Fixed costs stay the same regardless of revenue (rent, salaries).
 Variable costs scale with usage or revenue (hosting, payment processing fees).

-SaaS businesses have high fixed costs and relatively low variable costs — that is what makes the gross margin attractive.
-Understanding the split matters when you model scenarios: fixed costs are your baseline burn, variable costs scale with success.
+SaaS businesses have high fixed costs and relatively low variable costs, that is what makes the gross margin attractive.
+Cost-structure SaaS metrics are the unglamorous half of the dashboard, and the half that decides whether you survive a slow quarter.

 Full guide: Fixed vs variable costs in SaaS